koendv/paste_dispenser/README.md

 * J3 is the connector for the stepper motor.
 Both unipolar and bipolar steppers can be connected.
 Connect one coil to pins A1 and A2, and one coil to pins B1 and B2.
 Connect the center tap of unipolar steppers to pin GND.
 * J4 is the connector for the optional OLED display.
 Solder a 4-position female Dupont housing here.

-## Practice makes perfect

-For practice fill a syringe with a small amount (approx. 1 ml) of toothpaste.
-Print a pcb at scale 1:1 in black and white on paper and practice depositing toothpaste until you are comfortable with the solder paste dispenser.

-Before filling the syringe, run a nylon wire inside the syringe body.
-A small piece of fishing line is suitable.
-This nylon wire creates a small leak in the seal between plunger and syringe body, allowing the air to escape while you push the plunger down.
-Once the plunger is down, simply pull the nylon wire out and you can begin dispensing.

-## Zapta

-The controller board is 40mm x 30mm, and fits on [zapta](https://www.thingiverse.com/thing:1119914) solder paste dispensers with a [28BYJ-48](https://www.adafruit.com/product/858) stepper.
-However, the controller is not restricted to any specific model of solder paste dispenser; if a syringe pump uses a 5- or 6-wire unipolar or a 4-wire bipolar stepper motor, there's a reasonable chance this will work.
-Just check the stepper works at 5V and current stays below 1.2 amps.

 ## Bootstrapping

 The first compile is the hardest.